-Let's be brutally honest for a moment.
+Let's be honest.
 As benefits professionals, we've all championed telehealth for chronic conditions.
-We've presented the slides showing reduced ER visits and higher access scores.
+We've shown the slides—reduced ER visits, higher access scores.
 We've patted ourselves on the back for a modern, convenient benefit.
-But deep down, a nagging question remains: are we actually improving health, or just building a more efficient assembly line for sick care?
+But a question nags: are we actually improving health, or just building a more efficient assembly line for sick care?

-After thirty years in this industry, I've seen the pattern.
-We deploy a point solution-a shiny new telehealth vendor-to patch a symptom of a terminally ill system.
-For the diabetes, hypertension, and heart disease that drain our budgets, this approach is a bandage on a bullet wound.
-The unspoken truth is that our current model still financially rewards the management of disease over its prevention or reversal.
+Thirty years in this industry, and I've seen this pattern before.
+We deploy a point solution—a shiny new telehealth vendor—to patch a symptom of a terminally ill system.
+For the diabetes, hypertension, and heart disease draining our budgets, this approach is a bandage on a bullet wound.
+Our current model still financially rewards disease management over its prevention.
 We've optimized the transaction, but we're losing the war for long-term health and financial sustainability.

 The Fundamental Flaw in "Convenient" Care